The short answer

 Do I need ongoing maintenance?

-You need at least someone responsible for the domain, hosting, form delivery, and basic checks.
-If the site is static and simple, that can be cheap.
-If the site uses WordPress plugins, ecommerce, bookings, or custom integrations, maintenance matters more.
+You need at least someone responsible for the domain, form delivery, and basic checks.
+If the site is static and simple, hosting can be very cheap in your own account.
+If the site uses plugins, ecommerce, bookings, or custom integrations, maintenance matters more.

 Does SEO need to be monthly?